 If a wire is held under tension, it gets slightly longer and its cross-sectional area is reduced.
 This changes its resistance (R) in proportion to the strain sensitivity (S) of the wire's resistance.
 When a strain is introduced, the strain sensitivity, which is also called the gage factor(GF), is given by:

 Thin-film metal (e.g. Constantan)

 -125 to + 200

-The gage factor does not rely on temperature, however it is important to know, that it only relates the resistance to strain if there are no temperature effects.
+The gage factor does not rely on the temperature, however, it is important to know, that it only relates the resistance to the strain if there are no temperature effects.
 The ideal strain gage would only change resistance due to the deformations of the surface on to which it was attached.

 It ranges from 0.2 mm to 100 mm, but a length of 3 mm to 6 mm is generally recommended for the common applications.

 Select a shorter gage (< 3mm) if you are limited to mounting space if a localized strain gradient needs to be measured (on a fillet, hole, or notch with a small diameter (< 25 mm), or if accuracy isn't critical.